 It can be tempting to provide superfluous facts and tidbits about your company or the development of your announcement -- we sometimes think a piece of writing is lacking if it isn't drawn-out and just shy of being a novella.
 However, a press release needs to be helpful and concise.

-The key to keeping your PR strategy new-school is to forget all your preconceived notions of what public relations is or needs to be.
-There are aspects of traditional PR, like the press release, that are still very much valuable and shouldn't be abandoned.
-Instead of ditching tactics like this one, just give them a modern makeover to make them more useful for your marketing efforts.
+The key to keeping your PR strategy new school is forgetting preconceived notions of what public relations is and instead focusing on creating highly remarkable content.
+Traditional press releases can still be really valuable when executed well, so instead of ditching releases as a tactic, give them a modern makeover to make them more useful for your marketing.

 Think about how you've used inbound methods to transform your marketing strategies to be more personalized, approachable, and build relationships.
 Those same principles apply to your PR strategy: Create content to craft your own story and use tactful outreach to get reporters and analysts familiar with your brand.

-What other best practices do you follow when creating press releases?
-Share your thoughts with us below!
+What other best practices do you follow when writing press releases?
+Share your thoughts with us below, and don't forget to download our free press release template here.